thoughtbot/shoulda-matchers/MAINTAINING.md

 <https://matchers.shoulda.io/docs>

-The URL above actually links to a bare-bones HTML page which merely serves to automatically redirect the visitor to the docs for the latest published version of the gem.
+The URL above actually links to a HTML page which merely serves to automatically redirect the visitor to the docs for the latest published version of the gem.
 This version is hardcoded in the HTML page, but is also updated automatically by the `docs:publish` and `docs:publish_latest` tasks.

 *\* thoughtbot owns <https://shoulda.io>, and
 they've got `matchers.shoulda.io` set up on the DNS level as an alias for